Noosa Surfing MuseumCreators & Innovators Night at the Museum presented by Vissla

 It was Hayden Kenny in the mid to late 50’s while living in Maryborough decided to trek it down the coast in search of waves.
 You can only imagine the surprise on Kenny’s face when he pulled up to an empty Noosa lineup with corduroy lines as far as the eye could see.

-In April 2021, Noosa will have its first surfing museum wall to wall, ceiling to floor of old school surfboards from every decade since surfing was a thing…
+In April 2021, Noosa opened its first surfing museum wall to wall, ceiling to floor of old school surfboards from every decade since surfing was a thing…

-The Noosa Surf Museum will also host several events in their unique conference space.
+The Noosa Surf Museum hosts several events in their unique conference space.
+For details on these please head to the WHAT’S ON page.

 To check out the museum yourself, go to 3 Hilton Tce, Noosaville.